ChrisMcDan/HCL-Training/Assignments/July/Assignment 3/README.md

 # Assignment 3
 1. Create a washing machine class with methods:
-   - swtichO
+   - switchON
    - acceptClothes
    - acceptDetergent
    - switchOFF.
-   acceptClothes accepts the no_ofClothes as argument & returns the no_ofClothes.
+   acceptClothes accepts the no_ofClothes as an argument & returns the no_ofClothes.

 2. Create a class Student which has following methods:
    - Average: which would accept marks of 3 examinations & return whether the student has passed or failed depending on whether he has scored an average above 50 or not?